terasut-num/library-bookmarklet/README.md

 ## Introduction

 The utility simplifies the process of accessing articles via Primo by:
-- **Automatically extracting DOIs:** Detects DOI from meta tags or from the page content using regex.
+- **Automatically extracting DOIs:** Detects DOI from meta tags or from the page content using regular expressions.
 - **Constructing a Primo search URL:** Appends the extracted DOI to a base Primo URL.
 - **Opening a new browser window:** Displays search results directly to the user.